Xilinx/inference-server/docs/hello_world_echo.rst

 Next steps
 ----------

-This example demonstrates the complete process from starting the server, creating a client, loading a chain, and making an inference.
+This example demonstrates the complete process from starting the server, creating a client, loading a worker, and making an inference.
 Depending on your use case, you may only be performing a subset of these actions but this provides an overview of what's happening behind the scenes.
 You can look at more sophisticated examples for another overview of the steps associated with making inferences.